Imam Ali in the Quran

 “Say, [O Muhammad], ‘I do not ask you for this message any reward [but] only affection for [my] relatives'” (Ash-Shura/23).

-This verse pertains to the virtue that God has given to the Ahl al-Bayt (peace be upon them).
-The majority of Sunni commentators (such as Hakim Haskani Hanafi, Hakim Nishapuri, Khwarizmi, Zamakhshari, Fakhr Razi, Suyuti, and Tabari) believe that “affection in [the] kinship” refers to the Prophet’s (peace be upon him) close relatives, including Imam Ali (peace be upon him).[31]
+This verse pertains to the virtue that God has given to the Ahlul Bait (a).
+The majority of Sunni commentators (such as Hakim Haskani Hanafi, Hakim Nishapuri, Khwarizmi, Zamakhshari, Fakhr Razi, Suyuti, and Tabari) believe that “affection in [the] kinship” refers to the Prophet’s (s) close relatives, including Imam Ali (a).[31]

 14. Verse of the Straight Path

-In this verse, “the path of Allah” and “the way of God” are interpreted as referring to the Ahl al-Bayt (peace be upon them), as explicitly stated in various Shia and Sunni interpretations.[32]
+In this verse, “the path of Allah” and “the way of God” are interpreted as referring to the Ahlul Bait (a), as explicitly stated in various Shia and Sunni interpretations.[32]

 15. Verse of the Guides

-In Sunni interpretations, “guides to God” have been interpreted as referring to the Ahl al-Bayt (peace be upon them).[33]
+In Sunni interpretations, “guides to God” have been interpreted as referring to the Ahlul Bait (a).[33]

 16. Verse of Blessing

-According to a narration from Imam Sadiq (peace be upon him), the “blessing” referred to on the Day of Judgment, which has been interpreted in interpretations as the Wilayah (guardianship) of the Ahl al-Bayt (peace be upon them), will be questioned.
-This interpretation is agreed upon by the majority of Sunni scholars as well, as cited in Shawahid al-Tanzil and Yanabi’ al-Mawaddah.[34]
+According to a narration from Imam Sadiq (a), the “blessing” referred to on the Day of Judgment, which has been interpreted in interpretations as the Wilayah (guardianship) of the Ahlul Bait (a), will be questioned.
+This interpretation is also agreed upon by the majority of Sunni scholars, as cited in Shawahid al-Tanzil and Yanabi’ al-Mawaddah.[34]

 17. Surah Al-Insan

-Some Sunni commentators, such as Sheikh Sulayman Qanduzi in Yanabi’ al-Mawaddah, Khwarizmi in Manaqib, Qurtubi in his Tafsir, Fakhr Razi in his Tafsir, Zamakhshari in Al-Kashshaf, and Ibn Abi al-Hadid in Sharh Nahj al-Balagha, believe that the revelation of these verses and indeed the entire Surah Al-Insan (The Man) pertains to the Ahl al-Bayt (peace be upon them) and their adversaries.[35]
+Some Sunni commentators, such as Sheikh Sulayman Qanduzi in Yanabi’ al-Mawaddah, Khwarizmi in Manaqib, Qurtubi in his Tafsir, Fakhr Razi in his Tafsir, Zamakhshari in Al-Kashshaf, and Ibn Abi al-Hadid in Sharh Nahj al-Balagha, believe that the revelation of these verses and indeed the entire Surah Al-Insan (The Man) pertains to the Ahlul Bait (a) and their adversaries.[35]

-Most interpretations refer to the act of charity by Imam Ali (peace be upon him) and Fatimah (peace be upon her), who for three consecutive days gave their iftar to a needy person, an orphan, and a captive while fasting themselves; on the fourth day, Gabriel told the Prophet from God: “O Muhammad!
+Most interpretations refer to the act of charity by Imam Ali (a) and Fatimah (a), who for three consecutive days gave their iftar to a needy person, an orphan, and a captive while fasting themselves; on the fourth day, Gabriel told the Prophet from God: “O Muhammad!
 Take this Surah; God congratulates you for having such a household,” and then recited Surah Al-Insan to the Prophet (peace be upon him).
 This narration, transmitted by Ibn Abbas, is mentioned in most interpretations.[36]

 [1] Al-Ma’idah (The Table Spread) / 67.